Samuel Ajayi Crowther

 Samuel Ajayi Crowther (c.
 1809 – 31 December 1891) was a Yoruba linguist, clergyman, and the first African Anglican bishop of West Africa.
-Born in Osogun (in what is now Ado-Awaye, Oyo State, Nigeria), he and his family were captured by Fulani slave raiders when he was about twelve years old.
+Born in Osogun (around Ado Awaye present, Oyo State, Nigeria), he and his family were captured by Fulani slave raiders when he was about twelve years old.
 This took place during the Yoruba civil wars, notably the Owu wars of 1821–1829, where his village Osogun was ransacked.
 Ajayi was later on resold to Portuguese slave dealers, where he was put on board to be transported to the New World through the Atlantic.

 Crowther was freed from slavery at a coastal port by the Royal Navy's West Africa Squadron, which was enforcing the British ban against the Atlantic slave trade.
 The liberated peoples were resettled in Sierra Leone.
 In Sierra Leone, Ajayi adopted the English name Samuel Crowther, and began his education in English.
 He adopted Christianity and also identified with Sierra Leone's then ascendant Krio ethnic group.
 He studied languages and was ordained as a minister in England, where he was later conferred an honorary doctoral degree from Oxford University.
 He prepared a Yoruba grammar and translation of the Anglican Book of Common Prayer into Yoruba, also working on a Yoruba version of the Bible, as well as other language projects.